Giovanni1085/academic-kickstart/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am an assistant professor at the **University of Amsterdam**, a visiting researcher at [The Alan Turing Institute](https://www.turing.ac.uk) (UK) and at the [Centre for Science and Technology Studies](https://www.cwts.nl) (CWTS), Leiden University (NL).
+I am an assistant professor at the **University of Amsterdam**; a visiting researcher at [The Alan Turing Institute](https://www.turing.ac.uk) (UK) and at the [Centre for Science and Technology Studies](https://www.cwts.nl) (CWTS), Leiden University (NL); a visiting professor at the [University of Bologna's Digital Humanities Advanced Research Centre](https://centri.unibo.it/dharc/en).

-My work focuses on **using data to study cultural and social phenomena**, including the human past, art markets, science communication and Wikipedia.
-I support the **open and free access to knowledge**, for people and machines alike.
+My work focuses on **using data to study cultural and social phenomena**, including the human past, the arts market, science communication and Wikipedia.
+I also work on **using AI to automate workflows in cultural organisations and the creative industries**.
+I support the **open and free access to knowledge**.

 ## Recent news
-*Last update: November 2021.*
+*Last update: February 2022.*
 <!--
 * **News**: I will be visiting the [University of Bologna's Digital Humanities Advanced Research Centre](https://centri.unibo.it/dharc/en) during the first semester of the new academic year.
 See [here for more details](https://www.unibo.it/sitoweb/giovanni.colavizza).
 * **Article**: *[Local2Global: Scaling global representation learning on graphs